 Professor Zahir Irani

-For me, research and entrepreneurial activity should be at the core of a modern business school, and with that in mind, I have introduced a number of measures aimed at expanding such activities so that we can attract the best students and staff.
+For me, research and entrepreneurial activity should be at the core of a modern business school, and with that in mind, I introduced a number of strategic measures aimed at expanding such activities so that we can attract the best students and staff.
 In my new role as Dean, I look forward to transferring best practices across all six departments within the College of Business, Arts and Social Sciences that will help the College to become distinctive and sustainable.

-I believe strongly in Brunel University’s research-intensive ethos.
-All university teaching staff should be underpinned by strong research profiles and for the Business School in particular, it is important that this research, when appropriate, is undertaken by engaging with industry so we can continue to promote knowledge transfer.
+I believe strongly in Brunel University London’s research-intensive ethos.
+Academic staff should normally be underpinned through strong research profiles and for the Business School in particular, it is important that this research, when appropriate, is undertaken by engaging with industry so we can continue to promote knowledge transfer.
 It is also very rewarding to see such engagement benefitting students in what and how they are taught.
 It is this approach, where appropriate, that I will seek to embed more broadly through my new role as Dean of College.
 The size and shape of the College will allow for significant interdisciplinary collaboration with students and staff to take place, in doing so, helping our students to become ready for work, ready for life.